ramesh-subrahmanyam/testtube/instructions.md

 9. Implement a libs/performance.py module.
 There should be a function stats(pnl_series) which should take the onl series as input and output a dictionary sharpe, total pnl, number of tradesa and mean pnl per trade

 10. Create a backtest script with a __main__ program.
 It should take optional args start_date (default=2010-01-01) and end_date (today).  the symbol will be given as argument.
 It should run a backtest using the 200-dma strategy and neatly format the performance ad display on stad out.
 Rmove all the demo/ecxampl files from scripts

+11. Create a document DESIGN.md that describes the design and the main workflow (the sequence of method calls to get the work done).